top of page

 What will I be asked to do for this study and will I be compensated?

-Your participation in this study will involve 6 in-person study visits at the Johns Hopkins Bayview Medical Campus.
-You will also be asked to complete 18 phone/video sessions over an 8-month period.
+Your participation in this study will involve 5 in-person study visits at the Johns Hopkins Bayview Medical Campus.
+You will also be asked to complete 27 phone/video sessions over a 14-month period.
 You will be compensated for your time in this study.

 How can I find out more information?